-The CSQ should be completed and returned to the Audit Manager Principal Auditor.
+The CSQ should be completed and returned to the Principal Auditor.

-The Head of Internal Audit Audit Manager-shall review all completed CSQs received and shall arrange for any appropriate action to be taken following liaison, as necessary, with the auditor and/or manager.
+The Audit Manager shall review all completed CSQs received and shall arrange for any appropriate action to be taken following liaison, as necessary, with the auditor and/or manager.